frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 It's a beautiful image of Our heavenly Father for the efforts of humility that we make.

 "And put it on him."
-Don\'t just bring it, but put it on him.
+Don\'t just bring it but put it on him.

 "And give him a ring for his finger."
 Symbol of dignity.
 Symbol of commitment.